BRCA1 and BRCA2 Inherited Gene Mutations in Women

-For BRCA1/2 carriers, the chance of a contralateral breast cancer 10 years after diagnosis of the first cancer is about 10-30 percent compared to about 5-10 percent for women without a BRCA1/2 mutation diagnosed with breast cancer [32,184-189].
+The chance of a contralateral breast cancer 10 years after diagnosis of the first cancer is [37,203-207]:

-BRCA1/2 carriers diagnosed with breast cancer in one breast may consider contralateral prophylactic mastectomy to reduce the risk of a second primary breast cancer in the opposite breast [147,179].
+BRCA1/2 carriers diagnosed with breast cancer in one breast may consider risk-reducing contralateral mastectomy to lower the risk of a second primary breast cancer in the opposite breast [38,193].
 This should be discussed with a health care provider.

 Lowering the risk of breast cancer

-Ovarian cancer risk in women with a BRCA1/2 mutation
+Ovarian cancer risk in women with a BRCA1 or BRCA2 inherited gene mutation

-The lifetime risk of ovarian cancer (up to age 70) is :
+The risk of developing ovarian cancer (up to age 70) is :

-- 35-70 percent for women with a BRCA1 mutation
+- 35%-70% for women who have a BRCA1 inherited gene mutation

-- 10-30 percent for women with a BRCA2 mutation
+- 10%-30% for women who have a BRCA2 inherited gene mutation

 Ovarian cancer survival

-Although BRCA1/2 carriers have a higher risk of ovarian cancer than non-carriers, this doesn’t mean carriers have a worse prognosis if they are diagnosed.
+Although BRCA1/2 carriers have a higher risk of ovarian cancer than non-carriers, this doesn’t mean carriers have worse survival if they’re diagnosed.

-BRCA1/2 carriers who get ovarian cancer appear to have better survival than non-carriers in the first 5 years after diagnosis .
-One reason for this improved survival may be that BRCA1/2-related ovarian cancers appear to have a better response to chemotherapy than other ovarian cancers [215-216].
+BRCA1/2 carriers who get ovarian cancer appear to have better survival than non-carriers in the first 5 years after diagnosis [209-211].
+One reason for this improved survival may be that BRCA1/2-related ovarian cancers appear to respond better to chemotherapy than other ovarian cancers [212-213].